LittleGitPhoenix/UI.Wpf.Architecture.VMFirst.DialogProvider/README.md

 The `DialogManager` always needs to be initialized with a view, which will be adorned and used to display dialogs.
 Therefore the view model using the `DialogManager` needs to be at least a little bit aware of the view it is bound to.

-One possible initialization tactic would be to bind the views **Loaded** event to the view model and there initialize the `DialogManager`.
+One possible initialization strategy would be to bind the views **Loaded** event to the view model and there initialize the `DialogManager`.

 - XAML code for the view that binds the **Loaded** event to its own code behind